MattDierick/RTD-NGINX-App-Protect-UDF/source/class2/module5/module5.rst

         .. image:: ../pictures/module5/jenkins_pipeline.png
            :align: center

     #.
 Connect in SSH to the Docker App Protect + Docker repo VM, and check the signature package date running ``docker exec -it app-protect more /var/log/nginx/error.log``.
-You should
+You should see a log entry similar to:
+    ``APP_PROTECT { "event": "configuration_load_success", "attack_signatures_package":{"revision_datetime":"2020-04-21T10:43:02Z","``

 .. note:: Congratulations, you ran a CI/CD pipeline based on a GitLab webhook.
 This webhook was based on a Signature Package update, but it could have also been associated with an application commit.